About Us

 This book explains "plane trigonometry", "spherical trigonometry", and useful "trigonometric applications" in a clear way.
 The book helps students understand basic concepts, solve triangles, and apply trigonometry to real-life problems like navigation, astronomy, and surveying, making learning simple and practical.

-Plane Trigonometry by Arnold Dresden - PDF
+Plane Trigonometry - Arnold Dresden (PDF)

 This is a classic textbook for learning "trigonometry".
 It introduces fundamental concepts, formulas, and theorems while reinforcing "problem-solving" skills through examples and exercises.
 The book emphasizes "practical applications", helping students apply trigonometric principles effectively in mathematics, physics, and engineering contexts.

-Practical Trigonometry by Herbert C. Playne - PDF
+Practical Trigonometry by Herbert C. Playne (PDF)

 This textbook is a clear guide to "trigonometry", focusing on real-world "practical applications".
 With examples and exercises, it teaches essential concepts like angles, triangles, and functions while improving "problem-solving" skills.
 Despite older methods, its principles remain relevant for learning and applying trigonometry today.

-Spherical Trigonometry by Isaac Todhunter - PDF
+Spherical Trigonometry by Isaac Todhunter (PDF)

 This text is a clear guide to "spherical geometry", covering angles, triangles, and the concept of spherical excess.
 Filled with examples, it teaches effective "problem-solving" and real-world "practical applications", making complex spherical calculations easier for students and anyone studying mathematics or astronomy.

-Trigonometry by Michael Corral - Free PDF
+Trigonometry - Michael Corral (PDF)

 This is a free, student-friendly textbook that teaches trigonometry using a "geometric approach".
 It covers triangles, functions, identities, and graphs with clear explanations and examples.
 The book includes exercises and tools like "Gnuplot" for visualization.
 Available under "GNU License", it’s perfect for self-study or classrooms.